wlonk/arcadia/rules/making_characters.rst

 .. todo:: Design character sheet.

+.. todo:: What happens when you run out of either type of token?

 Your character starts with a number of social tokens based on their social role, and two :index:`passion tokens <passion tokens>`.